SilverPeak2299/SilverPeak2299/README.md

 ---

-## My Favourite Current Coursework
+## My Favourite Coursework

 ### Big Data
 Working with distributed datasets using MongoDB, implementing MapReduce workflows, and optimizing queries with indexing and multi-parameter sorting for efficient data retrieval and processing.

 ### AI for Text and Vision
 Implementing contrastive loss in Siamese networks and exploring Transformer models for classification tasks using PyTorch.
-The course also includes designing and training custom convolutional neural networks (CNNs) for image classification (e.g., recognizing rock, paper, or scissors) and applying text preprocessing techniques such as TF-IDF for natural language tasks.
+The course also includes designing and training custom convolutional neural networks (CNNs) for image classification (recognizing rock, paper, or scissors) and applying text preprocessing techniques such as TF-IDF for natural language tasks.

 ### Software Engineering (PACE Project)
 Collaborating on a web-based internal search platform using React, Supabase, and Vercel.
 The project aims to reduce the volume of unnecessary email requests to MQI staff by creating a user-friendly, Google-like interface that encourages self-service.